sonic-net/SONiC/doc/pmon/pmon-chassis-design.md

 Control Plane Stack - Set of Processes, Daemons, Dockers implementing control plane protocols suchs as BGP, EVPN and also providing complete APP/ASIC DB Orchestration(OrchAgent).

-Datapath Stack - Set of Processes, Daemons, Dockers, API's implementing datapath ASIC hardware programming via SAI interface.
+Datapath Stack - Set of Processes, Daemons, Dockers, APIs implementing datapath ASIC hardware programming via SAI interface.

+PMON - Platform Monitor.
+Used in the context of Platform monitoring docker/processes.

 ## 1. Modular VOQ Chassis Reference
 The below picture shows reference of VOQ chassis highlevel hardware architecture.
 Chassis has 1 or 2 supervisor cards, 1 or more line-cards and 1 or more switch fabric-cards.
 It also has 1 or more FAN tray, 1 or more PSUs and midplane ethernet.
 In general, the Supervisor manages the perpherals like fan, psu, midplane ethernet, etc.